charliecalvert/CloudNotes/Assignments/LinuxServerBasics.md

 - [http://bit.ly/pristine-ubuntu-server-16-10](http://bit.ly/pristine-ubuntu-server-16-10)

+I have created an OVA file for use in VirtualBox, VMware, etc. The OVA is several GB in size, so be prepared for a significant download.

+I have only tested it in VirtualBox.
+Be sure you install the VirtualBox Extension Pack for your instance.
+It is available from the VirtualBox download page.

+Once you have downloaded the file, in VirtualBox, choose: File | Import Appliance

-Select VirtualBox and use the **File | Import Appliance** menu item to import the OVA file.
-Double clicking the OVA file in the Windows Explorer also works, but for some reason I find it simpler to use **File | Import Appliance.** .
+More specifically: select VirtualBox and use the **File | Import Appliance** menu item to import the OVA file.
+Double clicking the OVA file in the Windows Explorer also works.

 When importing the OVA, be sure to reset the Mac address.